-If you’re one unhappy recipient, $71 went into your forced smiles and false gratitude, with an average of $31 spent on each gift.
+If you’re one unhappy recipient, $71 went into your total forced smiles and false gratitude, with some $31 spent on each gift.
 Even so, you’re likely to keep it anyway: 39% of people reported keeping unwanted gifts.
-The most likely culprits lying in that gift-wrapped box of disappointment are clothing and accessories, followed by household items (13%), cosmetics and fragrances (12%), literature (6%), technology (5%), food and drink (4%) and music (3%).
+The most likely culprits lying in that disappointing box are clothing and accessories, followed by household items (13%), cosmetics and fragrances (12%), literature (6%), technology (5%), food and drinks (4%) and music (3%).

-Many of us are more willing to get gifts we know others don’t want than to show up empty-handed.
-More than 1 in 10 Americans (12%) admitted they have deliberately bought someone a present they knew they wouldn’t like.
-Hinting about what you want to the men in your life is not working: 21% of men admit to intentionally gifting non-treasures, while 8% of women cop to it.
+Many of us are more willing to buy gifts we know others don’t want than show up empty-handed.
+More than 1 in 10 Americans (12%) admitted they have deliberately bought someone a present they knew that person wouldn’t like.
+Further, hinting about what you want to the men in your life is not working: 21% of men admit to intentionally gifting non-treasures, while only 8% of women cop to it.

 What else do we enjoy celebrating aside from the presents we actually wanted?

-How to save money during this tough financial season
+How to save money in this tough financial season

 - Organize a Secret Santa.
-Doing this at home and in your social groups allows you to come up with a few thoughtful gifts while spending less.
-Deciding on a maximum price for gifts lets you advocate for a reasonable amount without dipping into your savings account.
+These gift exchanges at home and in your social groups allow you to come up with a few thoughtful gifts while spending less.
+Deciding on a maximum gift price lets you advocate for a reasonable amount without dipping into your savings.

 - Make your own gifts.
 The popularity of crafting has spilled into the mainstream so strongly that some people are actually excited to receive something handmade.
 A plethora of blogs are dedicated to DIY crafts, such as Studio DIY that outlines how much time and money you should expect to pour into every endeavor.
 Check out these Christmas-specific gift ideas from Country Living.

-- Regift card.
-Those gift cards that have burning a hole into your wallet since last year can be used to purchase items on those pesky wish lists.
+- Regift cards.
+Those gift cards that have been burning a hole into your wallet since last year can be used to purchase items on pesky wish lists.
 It’s like regifting, but it won’t come back to haunt you at a white elephant party.

-- Earn some extra cash.
+- Earn extra cash.
 Consider adding a short-term revenue stream to help with holiday costs.
-The ease of the Internet and mobile apps make it simple to pick up a few gigs without having to commit to more time than you have.
+The ease of the Internet and mobile apps make it simple to pick up a few gigs without committing to more time than you have.
 In fact, finder.com is a champion of the side hustle.
-Take a look at our Earn More Money page to get started.

 Get smart about gift giving